bobk48/RaspberryPiOS/README.md

 Latest News as of 11/5/2023

+I've uploaded the In-Chapter Exercise Solutons, and code for the first volume.
+It's in the folder Volume 1.

-I've uploaded the In-Chapter Exercise Solutons for the first volume.
-And contrary to what's stated in the book, the End-of_Chapter Solutions will only be available through your CRC/T&F representative if you're a certified adopter of the book.
+The End-of-Chapter Solutions will only be available through your CRC/T&F representative if you're a certified adopter of the book.

 With the Raspberry Pi OS Bookworm-version, ssh into LXD/LXC containers doesn't work as easily as shown in Volume 3.
 Perhaps that'll be ironed out in later versions of the